lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

 .. container:: justify

-    Depending on VMD and topotool version, the CNT may or may not be centered in the box.
-Let us make sure that we start from a clean initial state by recentering the CNT at the origin (0, 0, 0).
-In addition, the box boundaries are not symmetric with respect to (0, 0, 0), as seen in *cnt_molecular.data*:
+    Let us make sure that we start from a clean initial state, with the CNT centered in the box, by recentering the CNT at the origin (0, 0, 0).
+In addition, let us take care of the box boundaries that are not symmetric with respect to (0, 0, 0), as seen in *cnt_molecular.data*:

 .. code-block:: lammps